7 RESTCONF

 7.10 Get device state

-You can get state data from device by using an RPC template as a workaround for not supplying it with a top-level GET.
+You can get state data from device by using a device RPC as a workaround for not supplying it with a top-level GET.

 7.10.1 Device state using XML